Tina Phillips

 Mady, R. P., T. B. Phillips, D. N. Bonter, C. Quimby, J. Borland, C. Eldermire, B. T. Walters, S. A. Parry, and M. Chu (2023).
 Engagement in the data collection phase of the scientific process is key for enhancing learning gains.
 Citizen Science: Theory and Practice 8:14.

 Phillips, T. B., N. M. Wells, A. H. Brown, J. R. Tralins, and D. N. Bonter (2023).
-Nature and well-being: the association of nature engagement and well-being during the SARS-CoV-2 pandemic.
+Nature and well-being: The association of nature engagement and well-being during the SARS-CoV-2 pandemic.
 People and Nature 5:607–620.

 Rosenblatt, C. J., A. A. Dayer, J. N. Duberstein, T. B. Phillips, H. W. Harshaw, D. C. Fulton, N. W. Cole, A. H. Raedeke, J. D. Rutter, and C. L. Wood (2022).
 Highly specialized recreationists contribute the most to the citizen science project eBird.
 Ornithological Applications:duac008.